myang2984-arch/LINKN_docs/terms_of_use_en.md

 ## 2. Service Description

 ### 2.1 Features
-Linkn App is a productivity tool designed to help users:
+Linkn is a productivity tool designed to help users:
-- **Link Capture**: Quickly capture internet links (automatic clipboard monitoring on desktop, manual addition on mobile)
+- **Link Capture**: Save links from desktop clipboard monitoring, the iOS Share Extension, or manual entry
+- **Clipboard Quick-Add**: (with consent) Detect recently copied URLs when you return to the app and offer one-tap save
-- **Metadata Extraction**: Automatically retrieve page titles, descriptions, and icons
+- **Metadata Extraction**: Automatically retrieve page titles, descriptions, icons, and domains
-- **Local Storage**: Store link data on devices using SQLite
+- **Local Storage**: Store link data on devices using SQLite for offline access
 - **Cloud Sync**: Multi-device data synchronization via Firebase Firestore
-- **Notion Integration**: Synchronize links to your Notion database as a reading list
+- **Notion Integration**: Push saved links to your Notion database as a reading list
-- **AI Features (Optional Paid)**: Use Google Gemini API to provide intelligent tags and summaries

 ### 2.2 Third-Party Dependencies
 This Service relies on the following third-party services for normal operation:
 - **Notion API**: For link synchronization functionality
 - **Google Firebase**: For authentication and cloud storage
-- **Google Gemini API**: For AI features (optional)

 We are not responsible for the availability, performance, or interruptions of third-party services.